langchain4j/langchain4j/README.md

 ## News
 05.07.2023:
 - Now you can [add your custom knowledge base to "AI Services"](https://github.com/langchain4j/langchain4j-examples/blob/main/spring-boot-example/src/test/java/dev/example/CustomerSupportApplicationTest.java).
-Relevant information will be automatically retrieved and incorporated into the prompt.
-This way, the LLM will have a context of the data and will answer based on it!
+Relevant information will be automatically retrieved and injected into the prompt.
+This way, the LLM will have a context of your data and will answer based on it!
 - The current date and time can now be automatically injected into the prompt using special `{{current_date}}`, `{{current_time}}` and `{{current_date_time}}` placeholders.

 03.07.2023: